GustavAT/WGWolke/README.md

 **Project Setup**

-1. Download WGWolke from GitHub
+1. Download WGWolke from GitHub as zip
 2. Extract zip into *htdocs* folder of your Apache server

 *Note* PHP 5.x and MySql must be installed